CedarStreetGarage/python-keras-neural-network-inverse-kinematics/README.md

-The reason for the inclusion of this should be clear -- we are attempting to learn a manifold, hence the representations that are learnable of the manifold is of crucial importance.
+The reason for the inclusion of this should be clear -- we are attempting to learn a manifold, hence the representations that are learnable for the manifold is of crucial importance.